 Students often wonder what can be helped with counseling.
 If you are experiencing any of the following, give us a call.

-If you are interested in taking an anonymous self-test to further understand your mental health, click on any of the links below.
+If you are interested in taking an anonymous self-test click on either of the links below.

-Vince Plummer is the Personal Counselor on campus.
+Vince Plummer is the NDSCS Personal Counselor.
 He is a Licensed Professional Clinical Counselor, a National Certified Counselor, a member of the American Counseling Association and a member of the American College Counseling Association.
-Vince has over 20 years of experience as a clinical therapist providing individual, couples and group therapy.
-Appointments are suggested and flexible scheduling is employed; however, walk-ins are accepted if the counselor is available.
+Vince has over 20 years of experience as a clinical therapist.
+Appointments are suggested, walk-ins are accepted if the counselor is available.
 To schedule an appointment, call 701-671-2286, ext.
-3-2286, or send an email to email@example.com.
+3-2286.
 If you initiate a question in an electronic format it will be responded to; however, this form of communication regarding personal information is discouraged due to not being able to ensure privacy.
 Telephone calls are encouraged.
 If you are in crisis, please call Campus Police at 701-671-2233 or dial 911.

 You have a few options from this point.
 The first and most recommended option would be to download one of the browsers below.
 If that is not possible, the second suggestion would be to update your current browser, you can follow the update link below for that.
 Otherwise, the site will still function in its current state, but in a limited capacity.